 Introduction 1

 What are bacterial meningitis and septicaemia?
-3
+2

 Can others catch meningitis from my child?
+4

+Should my child be followed up after discharge from hospital?
 5

-Should my child be followed up after discharge from hospital?
-6

 Why should my child have a hearing test?
+7

+What will the hearing test involve?
 8

-What will the hearing test involve?
-9

-Why should we go back to see the paediatrician after leaving hospital?
+Why should we go back to see a paediatrician after leaving hospital?
 10

 What issues might I face during my child's recovery?
 11

 Anxiety that my child is becoming unwell again 11

 My child has headaches 12

 My child tires easily 13

 My child is behaving differently 13

-Talking to your child 14

 My child has lost skills/has co-ordination problems 16

-Uncertainty over whether my baby has after effects 18
+Uncertainty over whether my baby has after effects 17

 Should I speak to my child's school or nursery about their illness?
 20

 What late development after effects should I be aware of?
 21

 Learning and behavioural problems 22

-Growth plate damage (septicaemia only) 24
+Growth plate damage (septicaemia only) 23

 What about my health as a parent?
-25
+24

-The wider impact on family life?
-26
+The wider impact on family life 25

-Serious and long-term after effects 27
+Serious and long-term after effects 26

-After effects of septicaemia 31
+After effects of septicaemia 29

 How can I access further care?
-33
+31

 Where can I go for support?
-34
+32

-Meningitis Research Foundation 34
+Meningitis Research Foundation 33

-Meningitis Now 35
+Acknowledgements 34

-References 37
+References 35

-Numbers within the text that appear as superscripts like this 12 correspond with numbered references listed at the end of this guide on pages 37 and 38.
+Numbers within the text that appear as superscripts like this12 correspond with numbered references listed at the end of this guide on pages 35 - 37.